EXCLUSIVE-Britain says Russian attack on Ukraine would be a 'grave mistake' | Law-Order

 - United Kingdom

 British Foreign Secretary Liz Truss warned Russia on Wednesday that it would be making a "grave mistake" if it attacked Ukraine and said London was working closely with its NATO allies to support Ukraine.
-Ukrainian and U.S. officials have voiced concerns about a possible Russian attack on its neighbour, a suggestion the Kremlin has dismissed as false.
+Russian troop movements near Ukraine have triggered concern in the West that Russia might be preparing an invasion.

+Russia has repeatedly denied that it is about to attack Ukraine and says it can deploy troops where it wishes on its own territory.
+It has accused Ukraine and NATO of whipping up tensions.
+"I think that would be a grave mistake from Russia," Truss told Reuters when asked about a possible incursion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)